Anabelmayorga/ExtractionOfRadiomicFeatures-ALZHEIMER/README.md

 You can find the full license text in the LICENSE file.

 - Author
-Bachelor’s Thesis (TFG) by Anabel Mayorga Ruiz
+Bachelor’s Thesis (TFG) by Anabel Mayorga Ruiz and the responsible tutor is Aurora Saez Manzano.
 Faculty of Sciences — University of Córdoba
 Academic Year: 2025